sayhellotohacker/CTF-Reports/XXE/XXE-File-Upload/README.md

 1. Created the above SVG locally
 2. Uploaded it as a comment avatar
 3. The rendered image displayed the server's hostname from `/etc/hostname`
+4. And we can see /etc/hostname in Avatar

 > **[Screenshot 2: Comment page showing hostname visible inside the rendered SVG avatar]**
 ![](./images/final.png)